Why does my House Smell like Fish: 8 Possible Reasons

 2. Burned Out/Loose Electrical Wires

-This is important: electronic distribution systems cause almost 30% of household fires in the US.
+This is important; electronic distribution systems cause almost 30% of household fires in the US.
 And while in most cases, burned or loose wires are responsible for this, sometimes, it’s actually broken connections that cause a spike.
 We plug/unplug our appliances into outlets many times a day, and that can make the connections break.
-So, inspect them as well to make sure you’re not missing anything.
+So, inspect them as well to ensure you’re not missing anything.

 3. A Weak Breaker Box